Skip to content

 The Look

 The aesthetic is completely different.
 Tooth gems give you subtle sparkle.
-Even if you go wild with multiple gems, they're still small points of light catching attention when you smile.
-It's delicate, almost dainty.
+Even if you go wild with multiple gems, they are still small points of light catching attention when you smile.
+It is delicate, almost dainty.

 Grillz make a statement.
-There's nothing subtle about a mouth full of gold or diamond-encrusted metal.
-They're bold, flashy, and impossible to miss.
-That's kind of the point.
+There is nothing subtle about a mouth full of gold or diamond-encrusted metal.
+They are bold, flashy, and impossible to miss.
+That is kind of the point.

-If you want elegant embellishments for creative projects or your personal style, gems might be your speed.
-If you want everyone in the room to know you've got mouth jewelry, grillz deliver that energy.
+If you want elegant, refined sparkle for your smile, gems might be your speed.
+Browse our Swarovski tooth gems collection for genuine Austrian-made crystals in the sizes and finishes that work best for dental application.
+If you want everyone in the room to know you have got mouth jewellery, grillz deliver that energy.

 Cultural Context

-Tooth gems don't have the same concentrated cultural origin story.
-They've bounced around different subcultures and mainstream beauty trends over the years without being tied to one specific community.
+Tooth gems do not have the same concentrated cultural origin story.
+They have bounced around different subcultures and mainstream beauty trends over the years without being tied to one specific community.

 Both have gone more mainstream now, but grillz still carry more of that hip-hop association.
 Tooth gems feel more like a general fashion accessory at this point.